Fragtality/PilotsDeck/Integrations/Fenix A320/Readme.md

 2=Lua FNX320_SYNC
 ```
 Assuming your FSUIPC Profile is named "FNX320"!
 Replace that with the correct Name.
 If already using Auto-Scripts, change the Numbers accordingly (these Scripts don't need to be run first).<br/>
-If you don't have a FSUIPC Profile for the Fenix, start them all "Global" Scripts:
+If you don't have a FSUIPC Profile for the Fenix, start them all as "Global" Scripts:
 ```
 [Auto]
 1=Lua GSX_AUTO